 Here are some tips for writing to politicians if you want to make sure your letter or E-mail is actually read and is persuasive!

 - Keep it short – you need more than one sentence, but a few paragraphs are usually enough

 - Keep it dispassionate – in other words, don’t get emotive, highly subjective or use CAPITAL LETTERS – you’re likely to be dismissed as a ‘crank’

 - Do include a few sentences summarising the problems that the planes cause for you – whether they’re disturbing your sleep, alarming your children or interrupting your conversations

-- Do ask the politician what you’d like him/her to do on your behalf– urge the Environment Minister to do something?
-Persuade your local council to object to the runway extension plan?
+- Do ask the politician what you’d like him/her to do on your behalf – urge the Environment Minister to introduce tougher noise controls?
+Persuade your local council to object to the airport’s noise plans?
 Raise the issue in the Assembly?

 - If you don’t receive a reply within a couple of weeks, politely follow up by telephoning the politician’s office, checking the letter/E-mail was received and requesting a reply – you’re a voter, so you deserve a response!

-You can find contact details for your local politicians at the following links.
+You can also find contact details for your local politicians at the following links:

 - MLAs (at the Northern Ireland Assembly): http://bit.ly/11rxFo9